Prepare for the Alcohol Assessment Test and PSI with a Michigan DUI Attorney

 - Effects Threshold (tolerance)

 The problem is that you can’t “master” these things quickly, or without some highly qualified help.
-In my office, our first appointment with a new DUI client will generally last at least 2 hours, if not more.
-At this appointment, I introduce you to the alcohol testing process, and show you how to safely navigate through whichever test is given.
+My team and I will show you how to safely navigate through these components on whichever test is given.

-The bottom line is that a DUI client should have been prepared to “ace” the alcohol assessment test, and score as low as possible, while also knowing what kinds of things to avoid, and what kinds of things to highlight during their interview.
+The bottom line is that a DUI client should have been prepared to “ace” the alcohol assessment test, and score as low as possible, while also knowing what kinds of things to avoid saying, and what kinds of things to highlight during their interview.